Planica instead of Garmisch: Eisenbichler's unusual end to the year

 Ski jumping - Planica instead of Garmisch: Eisenbichler's unusual end to the year

-An end to the low is not in sight.
+There is no end in sight to the slump.
 The 32-year-old's current crisis is also a mystery to ski jumping legend Sven Hannawald.
 "It's a bit bitter," said the 2002 overall tour winner recently on ARD.
 "Once he's in his spiral, he's incredibly difficult to get out of it.
 Jumpers like him then try to force it, then it gets even worse."

 In December, a sponsor had advertised a ticket competition with Eisenbichler for the New Year's competition.
 The federal police officer has not been part of national coach Stefan Horngacher's A squad since the start of the season.
 The latter had recently made critical comments about the Bavarian.